librelab-ungs/LibreLab/README.md

-PyOpenLab
+LibreLab
 =========

-PyOpenLab is a free/open source software for laboratory data acquisition and analysis written in Python.
+LibreLab is a free/open source software for laboratory data acquisition and analysis written in Python.

 It aims to be a free and open source alternative to proprietary black-box solutions such as Pasco's DataStudio/Capstone and Vernier Logger Pro for teaching experimental science and engineering in high schools and universities.